srithaneeli76/A8-Case-4/README.md

 ### Simple Query #2: What upcoming events are scheduled and in what order will they occur?

 Managerial Justification:
+This helps staff and student leaders stay organized, promote future events, and prepare logistics in chronological order.

 Code:
 ```SQL